-- Ensure key Sound Transit audiences understand the purpose, need, and value of the fares and parking proposals. - Ensure key audiences and the broader community have an opportunity to share feedback and communicate their priorities, preferences and needs. - Ensure Sound Transit has robust customer and community survey data that will help staff develop recommendations for consideration by the Sound Transit Board.
+- Ensure key Sound Transit audiences understood the purpose, need, and value of the fares and parking proposals. - Ensure key audiences and the broader community had an opportunity to share feedback and communicate their priorities, preferences, and needs. - Ensure Sound Transit had robust customer and community survey data that would help staff develop recommendations for consideration by the Sound Transit Board.